 The Law Enforcement Torch Run for Special Olympics Connecticut is more than just an event.
 It is a mission, a serious commitment by the law enforcement community to pay homage to our heroes - Special Olympics Connecticut athletes and their families.

-Purchase Law Enforcement Torch Run gear online HERE
+Law Enforcement Torch Run gear will be available soon!

 What is the Law Enforcement Torch Run?

 The Law Enforcement Torch Run® (LETR) is the largest public awareness vehicle and grass-roots fundraiser for Special Olympics.
 Known honorably as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into the Opening Ceremony of local competitions, and into Special Olympics State, Provincial, National, Regional and World Games.
 Annually, more than 109,000 dedicated and compassionate law enforcement members carry the “Flame of Hope,” symbolizing courage and celebration of diversity uniting communities around the globe.

 The man behind the first Torch Run in 1981 was Wichita, Kansas Police Chief Richard LaMunyon.
 He conceived the Torch Run as a way to involve local law enforcement personnel in the community and to support Special Olympics.
 The Torch Run was quickly adopted by the International Association of Chiefs of Police (IACP) now recognized as the founding law enforcement organization for the Law Enforcement Torch Run for Special Olympics.